spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/detailed-rollout.md

 ### CRD Diff

-This view shows the difference between the CRD of the rollout and the CRD of Stable, which is the current version running.
+This view shows the difference between the CRD of the rollout and the CRD of the previous desired state.

 <img src="/ocean-cd/_media/tutorials-detailed-rollout-07.png" />